 - Discover how other projects have benefitted from using Permaculture Impact.

 - Consider how your project or organisation currently assesses its impact.

 - Decide how to start or improve how your organisation evaluates itself and assesses its impact.

-- Dip into our mini-courses.
+- We also have mini-courses.
 These are short guides to specific aspects of monitoring, evaluation and impact assessment.

 - Connect with other permaculture projects who are exploring their impact.

-- Ask questions, share your experiences, good practice and challenges, and see what other orgs and projects are doing in our community forum, and contribute to the evolution of Permaculture Impact .
+- Ask questions, share your experiences, good practice and challenges, and see what other organisations are doing in our community forum, and contribute to the evolution of Permaculture Impact.

 Permaculture Impact was created to support projects to improve how they assess the impact of their work and improve their own effectiveness, whatever their starting point.

 Our vision is that Permaculture Impact opens up a permanent space within the permaculture community to discuss and improve how we collect evidence about the impact of permaculture and how we communicate our impact to the wider world.

 Collecting evidence about your project’s performance and impact can enable you to: